Population served: Patients of all ages and their caregivers

 Provides community outreach and education.

-Population served: Serves people from the Rocky Mountains to the East Coast in the U.S. who are seeking medical treatment far from home or have a compassionate need
+Population served: Serves people from certain Midwest states who are seeking medical treatment far from home or have a compassionate need

 To facilitate free air transportation, through volunteer pilots, for financially distressed children and adults with medical and humanitarian needs.

-- The planes used are 4 to 6 seat aircraft owned and operated by private pilots serving as volunteers.
+- Primarily serves a 10-state area: Illinois, Indiana, Iowa, Kentucky, Tennessee, Ohio, Missouri, Minnesota, Michigan and Wisconsin; will partner with other air charities and airlines as needed.
+The planes used are 4 to 6 seat aircraft owned and operated by private pilots serving as volunteers.

 - Funds pediatric cancer research.